Keyframes/jQuery.Keyframes/README.md

 jQuery.Keyframes generates and plays CSS3 keyframes quickly and easily allowing you to concentrate on the content of your project whilst cutting down code.

-jQuery.Keyframes introduces
-+ some changes in the API
-+ $.keyframe.isSupported() to detect CSS animation support
-+ 10% smaller minified version (2.256 kb vs 2.453 kb)
-+ support for keyframe redefinition: if you redifine an existing keyframe, running animation will reflect those changes

 Example Usage
 -------------
 ```javascript